Frequently Asked Questions

-Music majors must audition.
+Yes, music majors must audition.
 The repertoire requirements vary by instrument, but are the same for all three of our degrees—Music Performance, Music Education, and Bachelor of Arts in Music.
-Check the audition repertoire requirements.
+Review the audition repertoire requirements for details.
 Media Scoring majors must also submit original scores (see below).

 First-Year (Freshman) Students:

-After you have applied through the Common App, you will get an email invitation to the VCU Application Portal.
+After you have applied through the Common App, you will receive an email invitation to the VCU Application Portal.
 Log in with your pin, then schedule your live audition in the portal (or, if you choose, submit a recorded audition).
-We always recommend auditioning live if possible—take the chance to get to know us and our current students and explore the campus!
+We always recommend auditioning in person, if possible.
+It’s a great opportunity to get to know us and our current students and explore the campus!

 Transfer Students:

-You will be applying In the VCU Application Portal, and that’s also where you will schedule your live audition or, if you choose, submit a recorded audition.
-We always recommend a live audition—take the chance to get to know us and our current students and explore the campus.
+You will be applying in the VCU Application Portal, and that’s also where you will schedule your live audition (or, if you choose, submit a recorded audition).
+We always recommend auditioning in person, if possible.
+It’s a great opportunity to get to know us and our current students and explore the campus!

 A Reminder of the Admissions Steps for Music Applicants: